olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 </script>
 ```

-from this we can ee that the two button share the same event and it would increase the code maintainablity if we can combine these events into one.
+from this, we can see that the two buttons share the same event and it would increase the code maintainability if we can combine these events into one.

 ```vue
 <template>